rndbjitgroup/reusable-lib-laravel/README.md

 # BJIT Reusable Library Package
-This is the reusable library package there has some reusable module
+This is the reusable library package for laravel there has some reusable module

 ## Features